ForBio course: DNA Metabarcoding: Data processing and interpretation.

 Anthony Chariton, Dept. Biological Sc., Macquarie University, Sydney firstname.lastname@example.org

 Financial aid: Participation of the Norwegian-affiliated students/researchers will be covered by ForBio.
-Other applicants will need to secure own funding to cover travel to Tromsø, accommodation and subsistence for the course duration.
-There is no course fees.
+Other applicants will need to secure their own funding to cover travel to Tromsø, accommodation and subsistence for the course duration.
+There are no course fees.

 Registration and selection process: Please fill in the online application here.
 ForBio reserves the right to give priority to the PhD students having their research focus on DNA metabacoding applications.